-Many people who are not artistically inclined or don’t consider themselves talented avoid creating a piece of art, and simply expressing themselves through an artistic media.
-When you put aside negative thought such as “I can’t do it” or “I’m not good enough” you will actually be surprised what you can do.
+Many people who are not artistically inclined or don’t consider themselves talented avoid creating a piece of art, and simply expressing themselves through artistic media.
+When you put aside negative thoughts such as “I can’t do it” or “I’m not good enough” you will actually be surprised what you can do.
 Lastly, what you create is not important as the fact why you should create.
-Regardless of how you define art, creating it, no matter whether it’s through dancing, singing, painting or something else, will bring you numerous health benefits.
-All you need to do in order to enjoy the benefits of creating art is to be honest with yourself and open your body and mind to the process.
+Regardless of how you define art, creating it, no matter whether it’s through dancing, singing, painting, or something else, will bring you numerous health benefits.
+All you need to do in order to enjoy the benefits of creating art is, to be honest with yourself and open your body and mind to the process.

-What Are the Healing Benefits of Art?
+What Are the Healing Benefits of Art Therapy?

 Engaging in art, no matter whether you create it or simply decide to visit art galleries near you to contemplate artwork, you can improve your concentration, mood, memory, learning capabilities, problem-solving skills and much more.
 Here are five ways art can heal you.

 If you have a very busy life, such as working, taking care of chores and children, you probably have little time for true and authentic self-expression.
 It is very important to give yourself this gift.
 Through art, you will process who you are, and give your soul an opportunity to be heard.

 Over time, you will learn that your artwork doesn’t have to be perfect or look professional in order to be a good piece of art.
 While creating art, you will learn how to release judgment, laugh at your mistakes, and in the end, realize that it may not have been a mistake at all.
 These lessons will translate to the other areas of your life and help you heal.